Resource Strategy for Post-Mask Metal-Only Functional ECO

 Functional ECO cases often involve adding new logic gates while simultaneously removing some original gates.
 The removed gates are typically located near the ECO point, making them the optimal choice for implementing the patch.
 The reuse of these disengaged standard cells from the original netlist introduces an intriguing concept that offers valuable benefits in terms of routing delay and design flexibility.

-Let's consider the following example: an ECO task involves adding 30 gates to create a patch while disengaging 20 original gates.
+Let's consider the following example: an ECO task involving adding 30 gates to create a patch while disengaging 20 original gates.
 EasylogicECO examines the removed circuit, and if 10 out of those 20 disengaged gates can be reused, it reduces the number of required spare cells from 30 to 20.
 This approach can double the success rate in certain cases.

 Selection Techniques to Best Utilize Available Spare Resources

-EasylogicECO employs a patented algorithm to optimize timing delays for post-mask functional ECO jobs.
+EasylogicECO employs a patented algorithm to optimize timing delays for post-layout functional ECO jobs.
 Alongside utilizing additional spare resources, the patch implementation process incorporates specific resource selection techniques to ensure an optimal optimization result.
 These techniques, illustrated in Figure 3, include:

 1. Physical-aware patch generation